imagineLife/big-site/content/mongo/core-aggregations/group.md

 # etc
 ```

-Maintaining types, here when an item is not an array, forcing a calculated array length to return `0`: on a new `numDirectors` field
+Maintaining types, here when an item is not an array, forcing a calculated array length to return `0`: on a new `numDirectors` field.

+- the `directors` array is checked if its an array
+  - yes?! get the length of the arr && set to `numDirectors`
+  - else set `numDirectors` to 0

+Here, the `_id` field is an object! `{numDirectors: <val-here>}`

 ```bash
 db.movies.aggregate([